TrQ-Hoan/vim-config/readme.md

 ## Linux
 **Use Vim**

-1) You will need [Git] and Vim 8.0 or newer (`vim --version`).
+0) You will need [Git] and Vim 8.0 or newer (`vim --version`).
-Also, your .vim folder should be empty.
+<br> Also, your .vim folder should be empty.
 If you have one, rename it or move to a different location (to keep a backup, just in case you want to go back).
 <br>

 1) Intall [vim-plug] and remeber path of vim-plug.